Owen Dagnall

-Owen Dagnall is an English professional rugby league footballer who plays as a for St Helens in the Super League.
+Owen Dagnall is an English professional rugby league footballer who plays as a er for St Helens in the Super League.

+Background

 Dagnall played his junior rugby league for Halton Farnworth Hornets.

 Club career

 St Helens

 Dagnall joined the St Helens academy team at the age of fourteen.
 Dagnall made his club debut for St Helens in round 3 of the 2025 Challenge Cup against West Hull.
 In round 12 of the 2025 Super League season, Dagnall played his first match in the competition against Huddersfield as St Helens won 46–4.